Houston Wrongful Termination Attorney

 - Can I Get Fired for Being a Medical Marijuana Patient?

-If you were wrongfully terminated, call Shellist Lazarz Slobin at (713) 352-3433 to speak with an experienced attorney.
+If you were wrongfully terminated, call Shellist Lazarz Slobin at (713) 352-3433 to speak with an experienced employment attorney Houston.